-Melodi Grand Prix 2018, the 56th edition of the Norwegian national final, will take place on 10 March.
-The announced artists include last year’s participant, Aleksander Wallmann, and former winner, Alexander Rybak.
-You can view all the songs on the MGP website.
+Melodi Grand Prix 2018, the 56th edition of the Norwegian national final, took place on 10 March.

 Poland will be holding a national final, Krajowe Eliminacje on 3 March.

-This year’s hosts, their national selection Festival da Canção 2018 will determine who flies the home flag in Lisbon.
-Semi-finals will take place on 18 and 25 February with the final on 4 March.
-The line-up of participants has been released.
+This year’s hosts, their national selection Festival da Canção 2018 determined who flies the home flag in Lisbon.
+Semi-finals took place on 18 and 25 February with the final on 4 March.

-A bigger scale national selection beckons for Romania – Selecţia Naţională consists of 5 semi-finals with a total of 60 participants through January and February with a grand final on 25 February.
+A bigger scale national selection beckoned for Romania – Selecţia Naţională consisted of 5 semi-finals with a total of 60 participants through January and February with a grand final on 25 February.